The Mung & The Stressless

 2 tablespoons fresh ginger, finely minced

-1/2 teaspoon Szechuan peppercorns (or black), cracked
+1/2 teaspoon Szechuan peppercorns (or pink or black), cracked

 6 Kaffir lime leaves, stems removed, finely sliced